semgrep/testo/CONTRIBUTING.md

 the internals of Testo.
 We also want contributions to be easy to review and accept by the project admins.

-If you have an idea about how to make the process, submit an issue.

 One-off contributions
 --